 The Best Ways To Eat Guava

 For those who live in Latin America, guava is no stranger to the everyday meal.
-You can find guava in various dishes, from juice, sauces, desserts, main courses to salads.
-Let its exotic sweetness and addicting aroma bring an incredible summery twist to your dish.
+You can find various instructions about guava and how to eat it: juice, sauces, desserts, main courses, or salads.
+Let its exotic sweetness and addicting aroma bring an incredible twist to your dish.

 Eat Raw Guava

 Everything about the guava is edible.
 You can cut the fruit into small slices and enjoy it as it is.
 Many also make it a bit more interesting by sprinkling some salt and chili over it to contrast the sweetness.
 Be sure to rinse it carefully and check for worms before you eat, however.

 This is a refreshingly quick way to enjoy this delectable fruit.
 All you need is a juicer or a blender, a few extra ingredients, and you can have a perfectly nice beverage to enjoy.
 The choices are endless, from simple juice and smoothie to sophisticated cocktails.